tsabunkar/data-structures_algorithms/data-structures/readme.md

 NOTE: Linked is good at insertion and deletion of the element in any position bcoz Array has problem of re-indexing the complete array.

 ---

+# Different functions to be performed in Singly Linked List :

+- Push
+- Pop
+- Shift : Removing a new node from the beginning of the linked list (Remove the head node and 2nd node b'comes the new node)
+- Unshift : Adding a new node to the beginning of the linked list